meekys/plugin.program.steamlink/README.md

 ## Known problems

+### 'Internal error: Oops' while starting
+When launching, if a controller is connected, it can often crash the kernel with an [oops](https://en.wikipedia.org/wiki/Linux_kernel_oops)

+This issue is still under investigation, but occurs while executing the closed-source SteamLink binary, supplied by Valve

+As a workaround, unplug any extra usb devices (including keyboards, mice and bluetooth dongles) while launching SteamLink, then re-connect them after SteamLink starts

 ### Help, it still doesn't work
 You can always open an issue if Steamlink doesn't launch/update or the game menu doesn't work.
 All configuration and streaming problems are probably related to Steamlink itself, you can report that on their own GitHub page: https://steamcommunity.com/app/353380/discussions/

 ## Thanks
 Thanks to [veldenb](https://github.com/veldenb/plugin.program.moonlight-qt) for inspiration.

+Thanks to [romank-sb](https://github.com/romank-sb) and [fuinril](https://github.com/fuinril) for the LibreElec 12 fixes and testing